-Also, and conveniently enough, Tasmania probably has more remote, untouched rock within a concentrated area than anywhere on the Australian mainland.
-Granite sea cliffs bearded along their bases by ragged manes of seaweed; dolerite columns riven by perfect splitter cracks running vertically without bow or bend; quartzite mountain faces rising six hundred metres from brook-laced meadows to windswept summits; entire peninsulas of unclimbed pinnacles battered by the spume of Antarctic-borne swell – Tasmanian rock climbing takes place in the wildest places imaginable, in locations that occupy the ether between the oft-desired wilderness and the terror that comes with being detached whole-bodily from the bosom of civilisation.
+In addition and conveniently enough, Tasmania probably has more remote, untouched rock within a concentrated area than anywhere on the Australian mainland.
+Granite sea cliffs bearded along their bases by ragged manes of seaweed; dolerite columns riven by perfect splitter cracks running vertically without bow or bend; quartzite mountain faces rising six hundred metres from brook-laced meadows to windswept summits; entire peninsulas of unclimbed pinnacles battered by the spume of Antarctic-borne swell.
+In short, Tasmanian rock climbing takes place in the wildest places imaginable, in locations that occupy the ether between the oft-desired wilderness and the terror that comes with being detached whole-bodily from the bosom of civilisation.

 In 2010, my friend Andrew and I had taken the ferry from Melbourne to Devonport before paddling back across Bass Strait in a double sea kayak.
 I think I was the youngest person to have ever made the trip, but I haven’t really bothered to dig deeper.

 It was a wild trip and one which had left me curious about the climbing potential on the cluster of islets and peninsulas at the bottom of the world, not least because Deal Island, where we had sought shelter from storms halfway across, had sported some massive cliffs hundreds of metres high all around its southern and western flanks.